Lesson 15: Slurs and Legato Playing

 The melody below is built almost entirely of stepwise motion.
 The slurs — one per phrase — turn it from an exercise into a song.

-Tongue the first note of each four-note phrase only.
-Let the fingers carry the rest.
+Tongue only the first note of each four-note phrase; let the fingers carry the rest.

 Now play these